Tabizzz/KokoLang/doc/binary.md

 | 2      | n        | type name             |
 | 2 + n  | variable | metadata block        |

-then the type is followed by variable or function definitions and wnd with a close definition.
+then the type is followed by variable or function definitions and end with a close definition.

 function defined inside types must have at least 1 min arg, this args is the instance itself calling the method.